dawranadeep/dawranadeep.github.io/_pages/about.md

 Past Experiences
 ======
-I hold a Bachelor's (2014) and Master's (2016) degree in Statistics from the **Indian Statistical Institute, Kolkata**.
-I did my Ph.D. in Statistics from the **University of Missouri Columbia** in the May, 2023.
+I did my Bachelor's (2014) and Master's (2016) in Statistics from the **Indian Statistical Institute, Kolkata**.
+Then, I did my Ph.D. in Statistics from the **University of Missouri Columbia** in the May, 2023.

 I worked as a postdoc at the **National Institute of Health** at the [Spatiotemporal Exposure and Toxicology](https://niehs.github.io/SET/) group between 2023-24.
 In industry, I have worked at **Deloitte** between 2016-17 as a Data Scientist.
 I also did internships at the **Missouri Division of Conservation, General Electric**, and **FinIQ**.

 Research Interest